 To put it bluntly, no Japanese person would ever start out as a guest, letting themselves go at a traditional tea ceremony, stretching their feet and doing whatever they felt like or felt good doing.

 Likewise, a guest in a Japanese sushi restaurant would not simply begin to adjust chairs and tables himself as he sees fit, without at least carefully asking the staff.
 All this would contradict the basic idea of harmony (Wa) in Japanese society, which is also a central component of the Japanese culture.
 Japanese cuisine Washoku is.

 Omotenashi, therefore, does not function as a one-way street in Japanese culture, but presupposes a respectful relationship based on reciprocity: the guest respects and appreciates the efforts of the host, and the host will do everything possible to make the guest feel comfortable and to serve him in an unobtrusive and attentive manner.

 Omotenashi happens in the context of social norms of behavior

 This is how you can feel exceptionally cared for and welcomed as a guest in Japan -. as long as you respect the rules of the hosts and stay within expectations.

-Of course, the scope of expectations for guests and visitors from abroad often likes to be very extended.
+Of course, this frame of expectation is often willingly very extended for guests and visitors from abroad.
 Because, of course, the Japanese know that their society is complex and complicated (see "ware ware Nihonjin").
 Someone who does not belong to this culture and is integrated into the social system will always be judged differently, and perhaps never be able to be part of the society there in this sense.